stefanpartheym/archlinux-ipu6-webcam/README.md

 - `Lenovo ThinkPad X1 Carbon Gen 10` from https://github.com/stefanpartheym/archlinux-ipu6-webcam/pull/22#issuecomment-1587014417
 - `Dell XPS 13 Plus 9320` from https://github.com/stefanpartheym/archlinux-ipu6-webcam/pull/22#issue-1751399891

 This should work with all Arch Linux installation and perhaps even EndeavourOS.
-This installation has been known to break on Manjaro.
+This installion has been tested and should work on a fresh Manjaro installation (https://github.com/stefanpartheym/archlinux-ipu6-webcam/issues/26#issuecomment-1615873036) but there are several issues reported by Manjaro users.
 Testing and more issues from Manjaro users are welcome.

 All PKGBUILDs in this repository are taken from [this comment](https://bbs.archlinux.org/viewtopic.php?pid=2062371#p2062371) on the Archlinux forums.
 From `v1.0.0` on, the PKGBUILDs are slightly modified to avoid conflicts with their AUR counter parts.